X-martin/robot_quant/README.md

 The project can be divided into two tasks

-Task one is to design a quasi-natural language readable to the one who dont write program,mapped to computer language.
+Task one is to design a quasi-natural language readable to one who doesnt write program and able to mapped to computer language.

 Task two is to design a natrual language processing to map our quasi-natural language to human language.